Thursday, 21 April 2016

 Central Asia, Timurid art, fragmented decoration, late 14th

-The combination of geometry and floral motifs had apparently inspired Turkmen weavers to an update of style.
-It was not difficult to add floral details to a geometric center (trefoil or stylised bud).
+The combination of geometry and floral motifs had apparently inspired Turkmen weavers to update their designs.
+It was not difficult to add floral details - trefoil or stylised bud.

-Usually, in this typology, a polilobed frame contains an eight pointed device, at times flattened so as to resemble a cartouche.
+Usually, in this typology, a polilobed frame contains an eight-pointed device, at times flattened to resemble a cartouche.
 Within the latter other inscribed geometric shapes or small animals lie.
-The four directional motif typically remains, while stylised flowers grace the diagonal sides.
+The four-directions motif typically remains, while stylised flowers grace the diagonal lines.

-Like in the chuval gul, an alternating chromaticism is conserved, although here it appears more a question of a given taste and visibility than a structural necessity of the design.
+Like in the chuval gul, chromaticism is conserved, although it appears more a question of a given taste than a structural necessity of the design.

-It is indeed questionable yet fascinating surmising that the appearance of other 'realistic' floral depictions in Turkmen weavings might have a similar origin.
-To this regard it must be added that vegetal representations in the form of a plant or shrub, or even just a flower adjoined to a geometrical device, were a traditional feature of pearl roundel designs whether inside or outside the roundel.
+It is questionable yet fascinating to surmise that the appearance of other 'realistic' floral depictions in Turkmen weavings might have a similar origin.
+To this regard, it must be added that vegetal representations in the form of a plant or shrub, or even just a flower adjoined to a geometrical device, were a traditional feature of pearl roundel designs whether inside or outside the roundel.
 They most likely referred to the most ancient Eurasian Tree of Life motif.
-It is thus consistent to find them in Turkmen imagery; in the case of the actual carpets they look like isolated from the field and reserved to the elem as if in full emphasis.
+In the case of the actual carpets, they look isolated from the field and reserved to the elem as if in full emphasis.

-Surely, kinds of floral bunch and shrub were diffusely represented in period miniated books, which must be supposed to have been among the treasured holdings of the Turkmen élites.
-The alleged early date of some Yomut main carpets sporting shrub inscribed elems are astoundingly in harmony with the period miniatures.
-Although more close and akin models may be easily found (i.e. those in Safavid and Mughal weavings), we purposely present an unspecific parallel to save the uniqueness of Turkmen aesthetic and creativity.
-It should be considered utterly a constraining point of view to look for specific models to any design and detail, an excess of classification diminishing the artistic value of an artifact.
+Surely, kinds of floral bunches and shrubs were diffusely represented in period miniated books, which must be supposed to have been among the treasured holdings of the Turkmen élites.
+The alleged early date of some Yomut main carpets sporting shrub inscribed elems is in harmony with period miniatures.
+Although more close and akin models may be easily found (i.e. those in Safavid and Mughal weavings), we purposely present an unspecific parallel to preserve the uniqueness of the Turkmen aesthetic and creativity.
+It should be considered a constraining point of view to look for specific models to any design and detail - excess of classification can diminish artistic value.
 Furthermore, a developing style must always be taken into account.

-Floral device, Iran or Central Asia silk, 7th-8th c. the David Collection
+Floral devices, Iran or Central Asia silk, 7th-8th c. the David Collection

 Herat Miniature, 1431, The Hermitage

-Yomut mc, elem shrubs, 17th-18th, Moshe Tabibnia Collection photo credit
+Yomut main carpet, elem shrubs, 17th-18th, Moshe Tabibnia Collection photo credit

 Yomut asmalyk, det., The Louvre

-However, such 'floral' context might explain the peculiar finials of the four directional motif in the gulli gul.
-Although it appears in many cases with kotchanak finials, when organiser of the device, it often times sports a specific design much reminding a lotus shape rendered like a close bud with flanking reclining leaves.
-In turn, it may be related also to the cloud collar design, one other meaningful device in Central Asia originated eastwards.
-The same camouflage to the finials appears in the chuval gul.
+However, the 'floral' context might explain the peculiar finials of the four-directions motif in the gulli gul.
+Although it appears in many cases with kotchanak finials, when the organiser of the device, it often times recalls a lotus shape rendered like a close bud with flanking reclining leaves.
+It may be related also to the cloud collar design, one more meaningful device in Central Asia.
+The same camouflage to the finials can appear in the chuval gul - buds in place of birds.

 Aisha Bibi, Kharakhanid Mausoleum